jatjat/kaly2/README.md

 Todo:
-  - write a super simple IC2 "driver" for a laser distance sensor.
+  - write a super simple IC2 "driver" for a laser distance sensor
   - incorporate the FastSLAM implementation I previously wrote
   - implement a low-level object avoidance algorithm
   - implement a persistent obstacle map